-Utilitarianism was developed to answer the question of what we morally ought to do, and why.
-Its core idea is that we ought to act to improve the well-being of everyone by as much as possible.
-Compared to other ethical theories, it is unusually demanding and may tell us to make substantial changes to how we lead our lives.
+What, morally, ought we to do?
+Utilitarianism gives an answer: we ought always to promote overall well-being.
+Compared to other ethical theories, utilitarianism is less deferential to ordinary thought and may tell us to make substantial changes to how we lead our lives.
 Perhaps more so than any other ethical theory, it has produced a fierce philosophical debate between its proponents and its critics.

 Why Do We Need Moral Theories?

 When we make moral judgments in everyday life, we often rely on our intuition.
 If you ask yourself whether or not it is wrong to eat meat, or to lie to a friend, or to buy sweatshop goods, you probably have a strong gut moral view on the topic.
 But there are problems with relying merely on our moral intuition.

 Historically, people held beliefs we now consider morally horrific.
 In Western societies, it was once firmly believed to be intuitively obvious that people of color and women have fewer rights than white men; that homosexuality is wrong; and that it was permissible to own slaves.
 We now see these moral intuitions as badly misguided.
 This historical track record gives us reason to be concerned that we, in the modern era, may also be unknowingly responsible for serious, large-scale wrongdoing.
 It would be a very lucky coincidence if the present generation were the first generation whose intuitions were perfectly morally correct.2

 Also, people have conflicting moral intuitions, and we need a way to resolve these disagreements.
 We see the project of moral philosophy as being to reflect on our competing moral intuitions and develop a theory that will tell us what we ought to do, and why.
 This will then allow us to identify which moral judgments of today are misguided, enabling us to make moral progress and act more ethically.